codeforIATI/iati-data-dump/README.md

 Introduction
 ------------

-This small aplication allows you to query the CKAN implementation at iatiregistry.org to find all 'end point' urls of data recorded on the registry, and to then download that data.
+This application queries the [IATI Registry API](iatiregistry.org) for URLs of data recorded on the registry, and then downloads that data.

-The registry holds records about where data can be found on the interent.
+The application is just 2 scripts that you run one after the other:

-The application is basically 2 scripts that you run one after the other.
+ * `grab_urls.py` queries the registry and creates a text file called "downloads.curl" of curl commands for downloading the data.
+It also optionally downloads dataset metadata.
+If you don’t want to download dataset metadata, run:

-`grab_urls.py`
+    ```
-queries the registry and creates a text file for each group on the registry of all url end points of IATI data files
+    python grab_urls.py --skip-metadata

-`fetch_data.sh`
+    ```
-uses wget to pull all the data from those url text files and deposit them in their own directory.
+ * `fetch_data.sh` runs the generated downloads.curl file, and logs any errors encountered.

 Requirements